pola-rs/polars/py-polars/docs/source/reference/selectors.rst

 .. currentmodule:: polars

 The selector class :class:`s` allows for the intuitive selection of :class:`DataFrame` or :class:`LazyFrame` columns based on their name, dtype or other properties.
+This class unifies and builds on similar functionality that is available through the :meth:`col` expression.

 .. currentmodule:: polars.selectors

 .. py:class:: s
-    :canonical: ~polars.selectors.s
+    :canonical: polars.selectors.s

      .. automethod:: all
      .. automethod:: by_dtype